Frequently Asked Questions: Career Enhancement Fellowship

 What does the Career Enhancement Fellowship include?

-The Fellowship includes a sabbatical grant for either six months or one year.
+The fellowship includes a sabbatical grant for either six months or one year.
 The six-month award is $15,000 and the one-year award is $30,000.
-Institutions are responsible for supplementing the Fellowship funding to allow the faculty member receipt of his/her 2017-2018 academic salary.
+Institutions are responsible for supplementing the fellowship funding to allow the faculty member receipt of his/her 2020-2021 academic salary.
+The stipend should only be applied directly to salary–not institutional overhead or indirect costs.
 All Fellows receive a research, travel, or publication stipend and participate in an annual conference/retreat.

-Applicants who are selected as finalists are notified in December and considered for a one-year fellowship.
-Finalists must participate in an interview with the selection panel in January.
-Those who are not selected as finalists will be considered for a six-month Fellowship and notified in late February.
+Applicants who are selected as finalists are notified in December and must participate in an interview with the selection panel in January.
+If you have not been selected to interview, your application will continue to undergo evaluation, with notification of your status in late February.

 When are new Fellowship awards announced?